Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/webhooks-streaming.md

 ### Configure user forwarding

 Under **Send Users**, make sure the toggle is enabled ("Users are sent to Webhook") if you want to stream users and their properties to the webhook.
 When enabled, users are sent to the webhook when an event is sent to Amplitude.
-[Amplitude Identify API](https://www.docs.developers.amplitude.com/analytics/apis/identify-api/) calls are also forwarded to the webhook.
+[Amplitude Identify API](../../analytics/apis/identify-api.md) calls are also forwarded to the webhook.
 Users aren't sent on a schedule or on-demand using this integration.

 - Define the user payload you want to receive in the webhook.
 You can choose to:
     1. Send the default Amplitude payload which follows the Amplitude [user format](../../analytics/apis/identify-api.md).
     2. Customize the payload using an [Apache FreeMarker](https://freemarker.apache.org/) template.
 [See more details below](#freemarker-templating-language).

+### Enable sync

+When satisfied with your configuration, at the top of the page toggle the **Status** to "Enabled" and click **Save**.

+### Amplitude's retry mechanism

+Amplitude makes a delivery attempt first on each event or user, and then on failures, Amplitude make nine more attempts over 4 hours, regardless of the error.
+Amplitude also has a retry mechanism within each attempt: on 5xx errors and 429 throttling.
+Amplitude does attempt an immediate retry with these policies

+1. Max attempts: 3.
+2. Exponential retry with initial wait duration of 100 ms, doubling each time, and with a 50% jitter.
+3. Amplitude won’t make another attempt after 4 seconds.

 ## FreeMarker Templating Language